 These fingerprints on the rear of the vehicle are only helpful if there’s a criminal investigation because of the traffic stop.
 Still, there’s a chance that the fingerprints can get smudged or washed away by the rain, so this method isn’t foolproof.

-But nowadays, police cars are equipped with dash cams and the police officers have body cams, so the cameras will prove their interaction with the car in case something would happen, so it’s more of a thing of the past but many police officers still use the method.
+But nowadays, police cars are equipped with dash cams and the police officers have body cams, so the cameras will prove their interaction with the car in case something would happen.
+That means it’s more a thing of the past, but many police officers do still use this method.

 What To Do When a Cop Pulls You Over